davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/a17-app-config.md"

-!!! tip "No need to load all metadata modules there"
+!!! tip "Lazy load them if you want!"

     You can load metadata modules (like [Open Graph module]) later.
-And lazily too (if you want).
-So if you don't need all metadata modules to be available in all your app, you can reduce the main bundle size.
+They can be lazy loaded too actually.
+So if you don't need all metadata modules to be available in all your app, you can reduce the main bundle size by loading some later.
 Check out the [late loading modules guide](late-loading-modules.md) for more information

 ## 🏷️ 3.
 Set some metadata